Festival Booking Terms and Conditions

-Tickets are sold and bookings made on the understanding that you help maintain the conditions for a safe and harmonious event.
+Tickets are sold, and bookings made, on the understanding that you help maintain the conditions for a safe and harmonious event.

-Note that just because someone makes you uncomfortable doesn't mean we will ask them to leave!
 We think that insisting that someone leave the event is a serious matter.
 We will have to feel confident that the party causing offence is wilfully careless about causing distress.
 However, we do reserve the right to refuse admission to anyone we consider poses a risk of harm to others, or to ask a person to leave the event should we consider they pose a risk of harm.

 - Make sure cigarette butts are properly extinguished, disposed of safely and not left in the ground.

-- Abide by No Smoking signs.
+- Abide by No Smoking and No Vaping signs.

 - The water provided is labelled for drinking or washing for hygiene purposes.
 Only use the taps for the purpose they are labelled for.
 Any other water on site is not suitable for drinking or washing in.
 This land may have had deer roaming on it and there is a risk of diseases associated with deer such as e-coli and zoonoses cryptosporidium.

 - Keep driving on site in the vehicle lanes and to the minimum, observe the 5mph speed limit, and avoid reversing.

 Treat everyone’s property, space and time with respect

 - The ticket prices are the ticket prices are non-negotiable.

 - Entry for paying participants is from the advertised first day of the event at 10am. which is Wednesday.
 Those arriving earlier will be turned away.